Arduino: Software

 A program for Arduino hardware may be written in any programming language with compilers that produce binary machine code for the target processor.
 Atmel provides a development environment for their 8-bit AVR and 32-bit ARM Cortex-M based microcontrollers: AVR Studio (older) and Atmel Studio (newer).

-Legacy IDE
+Legacy IDE (1.0)

-The Arduino integrated development environment (IDE) is a cross-platform application (for Microsoft Windows, macOS, and Linux) that is based on Processing IDE which is written in Java.
-It uses the Wiring API as programming style and HAL.
+The Arduino integrated development environment (IDE) is a cross-platform software application (for Microsoft Windows, macOS, and Linux) that is based on Processing IDE which is written in Java.
+It uses the Wiring API as programming style and hardware abstraction layer (HAL).
 It includes a code editor with features such as text cutting and pasting, searching and replacing text, automatic indenting, brace matching, and syntax highlighting, and provides simple one-click mechanisms to compile and upload programs to an Arduino board.
 It also contains a message area, a text console, a toolbar with buttons for common functions and a hierarchy of operation menus.
 The source code for the IDE is released under the GNU General Public License, version 2.